open-cloud/xos/docs/example_service.md

 Tenant and ServiceInstance are two closely related terms.
 "Tenant" refers to the user or the consumer of a service.
-Often we partition a service into several pieces, each for use by a tenant, thus making it a multi-tenant service.
-Each one of these tenant-specific pieces is referred to as a ServiceInstance.
+Often we partition a service into logical partitions, each for use by a tenant, thus making it a multi-tenant service.
+Each one of these tenant-specific partitions is referred to as a ServiceInstance.

 ## Summary

 The result of preparing *ExampleService* for on-boarding is the following set of files, all located in the `xos` directory of the `exampleservice` repository.
-(There are other helper files, as described throughout this tutorial.)
+When checked out, these files live in the `CORD_ROOT/orchestration/xos_services/exampleservice` directory on your local development machine.

 | Component | Source Code (https://github.com/opencord/exampleservice/) |
 |----------|-----------------------------------------------------|